stakater/Playbook/content/stacks/security.md

 ### ProxyInjector

 ProxyInjector serves as a client proxy for KeyCloak SSO server.
-ProxyInjector Injects side proxy on the basis of annotations on pods.
+ProxyInjector injects sidecar proxy on the basis of annotations on pods.

 For more information See ProxyInjector Github [repository](https://github.com/stakater/ProxyInjector)